Ferrocarril Chihuahua al Pacífico: History

 Financial difficulties caused by the cost of building a railroad through rugged terrain delayed the project, and the ChP was not completed until 1961.

 The private rail franchise Ferromex took over the railroad from the Mexican government in 1998.

 Schedule

-In general, two different passenger trains run daily: Chepe Regional, a slower service with more stops for locals, with 15 official stops and more than 50 flag stops at which boardings or disembarkations can be made at passenger request, and the other a luxury, Chepe Express, direct service for tourists, which is faster and more expensive.
+In general, two different passenger trains run daily: Chepe Regional, a slower service with more stops for locals, with 16 stops at which boardings or disembarkations can be made at passenger request, and the other a luxury, Chepe Express, direct service for tourists, which is faster and more expensive.
 First-class trains are composed of two to three cars, each holding 64 passengers.
 Second-class trains have three or four cars, each holding 68 passengers.

-There is also regular cargo service running between Topolobampo and Chihuahua that might be further increased and extended so as to connect with the Texas Pacifico Transportation Railroad at the Ojinaga Presidio Crossing into the United States as a part of the La Entrada al Pacifico.
+There is also regular cargo service running between Topolobampo and Chihuahua that might be further increased and extended to connect with the Texas Pacifico Transportation Railroad at the Ojinaga Presidio Crossing into the United States as a part of the La Entrada al Pacifico.

 On its way from Los Mochis to Chihuahua it runs through El Fuerte, Temoris, Bahuichivo, Posada Barrancas, Divisadero, and Creel, among others.